ZahidHussainAbro/Fiji-Island-Tourism-Report/README.md

 ## Data and Tools
 This project was given by D2-Analytics (a sister company of Bloom Consulting).
 There was secondary data given, but primary data was taken from multiple sources.
 Applied data formatting, cleaning, validating, and statistical analysis before visualization.
 The Data Tool used is Excel.
 With due fact, the Data is limited due to unavailability.
+Similarly, Used Pivot table also for aggregations and visualizations.

 ## Results and Findings